jina-ai/docs/chapters/sparse.rst

 -  Make sure you have basic understanding on Jina.
 -  Make sure you have basic understanding on sparse matrices.
+-  We assume you have some experience with `sparse module in scipy <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_, or you have used `Tnesorflow Sparse Tensor <https://www.tensorflow.org/api_docs/python/tf/sparse/SparseTensor>`_ /\
+`PyTorch Sparse COO Tensor <https://pytorch.org/docs/stable/sparse.html#sparse-coo-tensors>`_.

 ..
 Note::
     This is an experimental feature, more notes to be added.